mircealungu/mircea/README.md

 # Research Prototypes
+Long gone are the days when I was coding myself.
+(I loved those days, by the way).
+Nowadays, I'm more of a product owner that guides and advises talented groups of students that create innovative projects.
+Some fo the projects that I've been recently involved with are:
 - [Git-Truck](projects/git-truck.md) - visualizing git repositories for fun and profit
 - [Zeeguu](projects/zeeguu.md) - personalized  reading and vocabulary practice online
 - [MathsCamp](projects/maths-camp.md) - personalized maths for kids